stride3d/BulletSharpPInvoke/README.md

 	- > ndk-build -C path_to\BulletSharpPInvoke\src\Android\jni
 	- (building is slow af, see those build files for more info)

+##### Building BulletSharpPInvoke:
+- Install latest .Net Standard
+- Set BulletSharp.NetStandard.sln 's configuration to Release or ReleaseiOS if building for iOS
+- Build through dotnet or your C# IDE

 ---

 Original README content: